amihaiemil/amihaiemil.github.io/_posts/2020-02-15-solve-github-issues-and-get-cash.md

 Instead of spending it, I've decided to invest it in my own projects.
 Why?
-Because I have a lot of projects that I would like to keep alive and I would also like to possibly build a network of distributed developers I can call if/when a paid project happens to show up.
+Because I have a lot of projects that I would like to keep alive and I would also like to possibly build a network of distributed developers I can call when a paid project happens to show up.

 <figure class="articleimg">
  <img src="{{page.image}}" alt="A Mouse In The House">